makovalab-psu/indels-duplexSeq/README.md

 This repository contains the following directories:

-1. Du Novo pipeline and variant calling
+1. **`Du Novo pipeline and variant calling`**: Includes all Python and Bash scripts necessary for analyzing the sequencing data, generating duplex consensus reads, map these to a reference genome, and perform variant calling.

 2.